Twins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have been an underdog just two times in their last 10 contests and split those games 1-1.
+- Over their last 10 contests, the Twins were named underdogs twice and split those games 1-1.

-- When it comes to the over/under, the Twins and their foes are 5-5-0 in their previous 10 contests.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on four occasions.

-- The Twins' previous 10 matchups have not had a runline posted by sportsbooks.
+- The Twins' previous 10 games have not had a runline set by sportsbooks.

 Twins Betting Records & Stats

-- The Twins have been underdogs in 38 games this season and have come away with the win 14 times (36.8%) in those contests.
+- The Twins have been chosen as underdogs in 38 games this year and have walked away with the win 14 times (36.8%) in those games.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!